IBM/maximo-labs/MkDocs/monitor_managed_hierarchy_9.1/docs/create_site.md

 * Create Site

-In the Maximo application, Each organization can have multiple sites.
+In the Maximo application, Each Site configured under the Organization inherits information and settings from the Organization level.
+Each organization can have multiple sites.

 1. In the left side Menu, navigate to Organizations and select the organization that you want to add Site.
 ![New site](img/site_images/1_site.png)&nbsp;&nbsp;